Hierarchical Interaction Networks with Rethinking Mechanism for Document-level Sentiment Analysis: Related Works

 In the literature, traditional methods regarded document-level sentiment analysis (DSA) as a text classification problem.
 Therefore, typical text classification approaches have been naturally applied to solve the DSA task, such as Bi-LSTM \cite{tang-etal-2016-effective}, TextCNN \cite{kim-2014-convolutional} and BERT \cite{devlin-etal-2019-bert}.

 To learn a better document representation, some effective methods have been proposed.
 Tang et al.\cite{tang-etal-2015-document} encoded the intrinsic relations between sentences in the semantic meaning of a document.
 Xu et al.\cite{DBLP:conf/emnlp/XuCQH16} proposed a cached LSTM model to capture the overall semantic information in a long text.
 Yang et al.\cite{yang2016hierarchical} firstly proposed a hierarchical attention network (HAN) for document classification, which can aggregate differentially informative components of a document.
 Remy et al.\cite{DBLP:journals/corr/abs-1908-06006} extended HAN to take content into account.
 Song et al.\cite{DBLP:conf/icde/Song19} integrated user characteristics, product and review information to the neural networks.
-Although most of the methods attempted to explore the major idea of the document consisting of comprehensive information via a learnable embedding, obtained the major points from user-generated summary directly would be more accurate than learning from the entire document.
+Although most of the methods attempted to explore the major idea of the document consisting of comprehensive information via a learnable embedding, they obtained the major points from a user-generated summary directly would be more accurate than learning from the entire document.

 Some effects based on text summarization have been devoted to predicting the sentiment label.
-The text summarization task naturally compresses texts for an abstractive summarization from the long document.
-Rush et al.\cite{DBLP:conf/emnlp/RushCW15} first proposed an abstractive based summarization model, adopting an attentive CNN encoder for distillation. {Bhargava} and {Sharma}\cite{bhargava2017msats} leveraged different techniques of machine learning to perform sentiment analysis of different languages.
-Recently, there are some studies concerning both text summarization task and document-level sentiment classification.
-Ma et al.\cite{DBLP:conf/ijcai/MaSLR18} proposed a hierarchical end-to-end model HSSC for joint learning of text summarization and sentiment analysis, exploiting the sentiment classification label as the further summarization of text summarization output.
-Based on their work, Wang et al.\cite{pmlr-v95-wang18b} extended a variant hierarchical framework with self-attention to capture emotional information at text-level as well as summary-level.
-Although these methods boosted the performance by jointly encoding the summary and document, they neglected the bidirectional interactions between the user-generated summary and document.
+Text summarization task naturally compresses texts for an abstractive summarization from the long document.
+Rush et al.\cite{DBLP:conf/emnlp/RushCW15} first proposed an abstractive-based summarization model, adopting an attentive CNN encoder for distillation. {Bhargava} and {Sharma}\cite{bhargava2017msats} leveraged different techniques of machine learning to perform sentiment analysis of different languages.
+Recently, there are some studies concerning both text summarization and document-level sentiment classification.
+Ma et al.\cite{DBLP:conf/ijcai/MaSLR18} proposed a hierarchical end-to-end model HSSC for joint learning of text summarization and sentiment analysis, exploiting the sentiment label as the further summarization of text summarization output.
+Based on their work, Wang et al.\cite{pmlr-v95-wang18b} extended a variant hierarchical framework with self-attention to capture emotional information at the text and summary levels.
+Although these methods boosted performance by jointly encoding the summary and document, they neglected the bidirectional interactions between the user-generated summary and document.

 In this paper, we attempt to capture interactions between the summary and document from multiple granularities to learn a subject-oriented document representation for DSA.